Sprint Retrospective Meeting Guide: Ideas and Examples

 In this scenario you'd like to run a report once a week after each sprint.
 Select "Retrospective template" in Standuply to run a classic retrospective.

-Standuply collects team answers via text, video or voice
+Standuply collects retro meeting answers via text, video or voice

 On schedule, Standuply reaches out to selected people and surveys them in Slack.
 They can record video or audio message up to 5 minutes in a browser via a private link from the Slack bot.